-We are building a resilient future by maintaining vital assets, developing new facilities, acquiring essential equipment and upgrading roads and bridges to meet current and future needs.
+Building a resilient future by maintaining vital assets, developing new facilities, acquiring essential equipment and upgrading roads and bridges to meet current and future needs.

 The City of Brampton is committed to creating a more livable and sustainable community by driving better infrastructure, affordable housing, expanded transit and enhanced services in collaboration with all levels of government.